Does learning sales techniques make you feel … dirty?

 Sound cool to you?

-All righty, then.
-Here are six strategies to help you get started:
+Alrighty, then.
+Here are six types of sales techniques to help you get started:

 #1: Forget about making the sale and focus on helping people

 You hate the idea of selling and the pressure to write the greatest sales letter of all time?
 That’s fine — good, even — because the most effective salespeople are the ones who aren’t focused on making the sale.

 People can tell whether or not you care about them.
 Regardless of whether you’re in person, filming a persuasive video, or writing a sales letter, they are silently watching to see where your loyalties lie.